Thursday 8 October 2015, 12:30 - 14:00 CET

 Anybody who wants to interact with the seminar will be able to tweet to #GHHistories or email GHHistories@euro.who.int

 History of WHO

-The Global Health Histories seminar series was established in late 2004.
+The Global Health Histories project was established within the WHO headquarters and regional offices in late 2004.
 Its mission is based on the principle that understanding the history of health, especially during the last 60 years, helps the global public health community to respond to the challenges of today and help shape a healthier future for everyone, especially those most in need.

 Forming an important part of the project, the annual WHO Global Health Histories seminar series is supported by the Wellcome Trust, and co-hosted in Geneva and elsewhere by the World Health Organization and the University York.
 Seminars take place once a month, and bring historians and social scientists from around the world to discuss and debate topical issue in global health with WHO.
 There have now been eighty-five seminars spanning a ten year period with a tremendous array of topics covered.
 The seminars, presented by the academics and senior WHO officials, provide access to significant amounts of useful data and ideas for effective public engagement about the uses and expansion of healthcare.
 Each event is broadcast live, participants can listen to the talks, view the speakers’ PowerPoint presentations and, if they wish, even pose questions to the presenters and other discussants.

 New topics in 2015